Legal Representation for E-Cigarettes and Vape Pen Injuries

 At the Law Office of Kyle W. Jones, we work hard on the behalf of e-cigarette injury victims in the Bakersfield area.
 Our goal is to help our clients recover the maximum compensation possible for their injuries.
 We will review your case and let you know if you might have justification to move forward with a lawsuit.

 E-cigarette manufacturers have a responsibility to properly warn consumers of the health risks associated with using their products.
-When they don’t meet this responsibility, they put thousands of people at risk and should be held accountable by the law.
+Not meeting this responsibility, puts thousands of people at risk.
+They need to be accountable for their actions under law.
 We will fight to make sure that the entity that harmed you won’t be able to do the same thing to someone else.
 Contact our firm today to set up your free, no-obligation consultation.